syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Blink.md

 ## Windows authentication

 The webpage you want to convert may protected with windows authentication.
 Blink rendering engine provides support for converting the Windows Authenticated webpage to PDF document by providing the username and password.
-Refer to the following code snippet,
+Refer to the following code snippet.

 {% tabs %}